Lee Jun-seok: Ethics investigation, suspension, and ouster (2022–2023)

+In December 2021, far-right think tank Hover Lab alleged that Lee had received sexual favours as bribes in 2013.
+Lee denied the allegations and announced that he would pursue legal action against Hover Lab.
+While the PPP had initially declined to commence a disciplinary process against Lee, it reversed its decision after Hover Lab released an audio recording that they alleged confirmed that such sexual favours had taken place.

-On 22 April 2022, the PPP opened an ethics violation complaint against Lee for an allegation of sexual favours in 2013.
-Lee denied the allegation and filed a lawsuit against the YouTube channel that made the allegation.
+On 22 April 2022, the PPP opened an ethics violation complaint against Lee.
 Lee is the first chairman in the history of the country's main conservative party to be referred to the ethics committee for review while still in office.

 On 8 July 2022, the PPP's ethics commission sentenced Lee to a six-month suspension of party activities and from his role as party leader until 8 January 2023.
 The subject of the committee's deliberation was the alleged attempts of Lee and Kim Cheol-keun, the head of the party's political affairs office, to destroy evidence.
-Kim Cheol-keun was handed a two-year suspension from party activities for destroying evidence of Lee's acceptance of sexual favors and bribery.
+Kim Cheol-keun was handed a two-year suspension from party activities for destroying evidence of Lee's acceptance of sexual favours and bribery.

 On 9 August 2022, Lee was automatically removed from party leadership.
 Joo Ho-young took over as interim party leader on the following day.

-On 26 August 2022, a court decided that Lee's removal was against the party constitution.
+On 26 August 2022, a court decided that Lee's suspended from duty was against the party constitution.
 On 8 September, the PPP central committee amended the party constitution, and Chung Jin-Seok took over as the new interim party leader instead.
 On 20 September, police decided not to refer Lee to prosecution over sexual bribery charges.
+However, it did announce that Lee would be investigated over whether he made false accusations against Hover Lab.
+This scandal has had a major impact on Lee's political career.

 On 7 October 2022, Lee's suspension was extended by another year by the PPP's ethics committee.

 On 2 November 2023, Lee's suspension was removed, along with other politicians such as Hong Joon-pyo.

 On 27 December 2023, Lee officially declared his departure from the People Power Party and announced the formation of a new political party, stating that he would begin walking his own "NeXTSTEP," a phrase he used to describe his vision.